KhaledAmmarTZ/brain-tumor-mri-classification/README.md

 This project implements **binary classification (Tumor vs. No Tumor)** using four deep-learning models:

+---

-🔹 Models Used
+## 🔹 Models Used

-Custom CNN (Baseline Model)
+### 1️⃣ Custom CNN (Baseline Model)

-A simple convolutional neural network with three Conv-Pool blocks and fully connected layers.
+- A simple convolutional neural network with three Conv-Pool blocks and fully connected layers.

-Provides a baseline for comparison.
+- Provides a baseline for comparison.

-VGG16 – Fine-Tuned
+### 2️⃣ VGG16 – Fine-Tuned

-Pre-trained on ImageNet, with last layers fine-tuned for brain MRI classification.
+- Pre-trained on ImageNet, with last layers fine-tuned for brain MRI classification.

-MobileNetV2 – Fine-Tuned
+### 3️⃣ MobileNetV2 – Fine-Tuned

-Lightweight transfer learning model for faster training with good accuracy.
+- Lightweight transfer learning model for faster training with good accuracy.

-DenseNet121 – Fine-Tuned (Best Performing Model)
+### 4️⃣ DenseNet121 – Fine-Tuned (**Best Performing Model**)

-Pre-trained DenseNet121, fine-tuned on the dataset.
+- Pre-trained DenseNet121, fine-tuned on the dataset.

-Achieves the highest accuracy and best generalization.
+- Achieves the highest accuracy and best generalization.

 The models are trained and evaluated on a curated brain MRI dataset containing **8,277 training images** and **1,816 testing images**, organized into *Tumor* and *No Tumor* classes.